This guest post is from Jessica at Bring The Kids.

 This trail is for more experienced riders and offers some great views of the park.
 It’s about 10 miles long and has some steep climbs and descents, so you’ll want to make sure you’re in good shape to ride this trail.
 Mountain bikes are recommended for this trail since there are some rougher sections of trail.

 If you’re looking for a great bike ride in Yellowstone, any of these trails will do the trick.
 Just be sure to check with park rangers before you head out to make sure the trail you want to ride is open and that conditions are safe.
-Biking in Yellowstone is such a fun experience that will make your time in Yellowstone so much more memorable.
+Biking in Yellowstone is a fun experience that will make your time in Yellowstone much more memorable.

 Jessica Averett is an outdoor-loving mom of 5 kids.
 She believes that the best memories are made outside and mixed with a little bit of dirt!
 You can follow some of her best outdoor advice at BikingKids.com